irisnet/irishub/docs/introduction/irisnet-intro.md

 ## Lifecycle

-* **Definition.** Definition of what an off-chain iService can do in terms of an Interface Definition Language (IDL) file.
+* **Definition** Definition of what an off-chain iService can do in terms of an Interface Definition Language (IDL) file.

-* **Binding.** Declaration of the location (address), pricing and QoS of a provider endpoint that implements a given iService definition.
+* **Binding** Declaration of the location (address), pricing and QoS of a provider endpoint that implements a given iService definition.

-* **Invocation.** Handling of consumer requests to and provider responses from a given iService provider endpoint.
+* **Invocation** Handling of consumer requests to and provider responses from a given iService provider endpoint.

 ## Providers
 *Providers* are network users who offer the implementation of one or more iService definitions and often act as *adaptors* of off-chain services and resources located in other public and consortium chains, as well as in enterprise legacy systems.
 Providers monitor and process incoming requests and send responses back to the network.
 A provider could at the same time act as a consumer by sending requests to other providers.
 As planned, providers would be required to charge a fee for any services they might offer, and the service fee, by default, would be priced in the IRIS token.